csg-utulsa/.github/portfolio/CSGPortfolio.md

 # CSG Portfolio Checklist

-**All students should include a minimum of 3 completed game projects in their portfolio.**
+**All students must include a minimum of 3 completed game projects in their portfolio.**

 Each project should clearly demonstrate your skills, problem-solving, and contribution to the final product.